 Crate Training is one of the most efficient and effective ways to train an Afghan Hound puppy.
 Puppies do not like to soil their resting or sleeping quarters if given adequate opportunity to eliminate elsewhere.
 Crate training also helps teach your Afghan Hound puppy to have bladder and bowel control.
 Instead of going whenever she feels like it, she learns to hold it and go at conveniently scheduled times.

-Socialization of an Afghan hound is imperative.
-They are by nature aloof and this can turn into timid and scared if not exposed at an early age to a wide variety of situations and environments.
+The socialization of an Afghan hound is imperative.
+They are by nature aloof, which can turn into timid and scared if not exposed at an early age to a wide variety of situations and environments.

 Take your Afghan hound to puppy and adult obedience classes.
-While basic training is required for this breed.
+At the same time, basic training is required for this breed.
 Train your Afghan using only positive, reward-based techniques; punishment-based training can encourage and foster aggression in this breed.
-Enroll your Afghan hound in the AKC’s Good Citizen Program to ensure your dog is polite and well-behaved at all times; this also impresses potential landlords and insurance companies.
+Enrol your Afghan hound in the AKC’s Good Citizen Program to ensure your dog is polite and well-behaved at all times; this also impresses potential landlords and insurance companies.
 This makes your dog a breed ambassador, showing others in your community that the pit bull can be well-behaved and well-mannered.